Elements of Computing

 - CS Upper Division Electives substitutions: M 348, PHY 329, SSC 335, CH 368 (approved through Aug 2016)

-Once you have completed the Certificate requirements, you should submit the Application for Certification form and submit it to the Undergraduate Advising Center.
+On the semester that you're completing the certificate, please submit the Application for Certification form to the Undergraduate Advising Center.
 You will be awarded the Certificate once the form has been approved.

 If you have additional questions about the program or coursework that you hope to apply to the certificate, we encourage you to email the Elements of Computing faculty advisors.
 You must include your EID in all communication, by phone, voicemail, or email, for our office to assist you.

 Please note: If something is amiss with your application, you will hear back from us through email.
 If you don't hear from us, you may assume that your application is approved and we are in the process of certifying your application.